TheBoyMoe/learn-co-exercises/sinatra/10-crud-operations-using-active-record.md

   * The `show.erb` view page will use erb to render the `@post` object.

+NOTE: the order in which we define certain routes matters.
+Thus if we define `get /posts/:id` before `get /posts/new`, every request for `get /posts/new` will be routed to `get /posts/:id` causing an error to be thrown because Sinatra can not find an instance with the 'id' of 'new'.
+Ensure that '/posts/new' appears before '/posts/:id'.

 **Update**

 Requires two controller actions/routes - one to render an update form allowing the user to enter the necessary information, and a second to capture and process the post request.